Your guide to the Staffy cross Jack Russell

 Both parent breeds are hyper and energetic.
 A Staffy cross Jack Russell is likely to need lots of mental stimulation, fun and games on a daily basis.
-We suspect they could become destructive and badly behaved when bored or unsatisfied.
+They could become destructive and badly behaved when bored or unsatisfied.

 You’ll need to have a fenced off garden and might not be able to let this pooch off their lead in public places.
 Both the Jack Russell and Staffy have strong prey drives (typical terriers!).
 They’ll probably be tempted to sprint after any small animal they see.

-Overall, we suspect this mix breed would be loving, affectionate, needy, active and smart with a tendency to chase and dig.
+Overall, this mix breed is loving, affectionate, needy, active and smart with a tendency to chase and dig.